padok-team/terraform-google-cloudsql-mysql/README.md

 # Google Cloud SQL (MySQL) Terraform module

 Terraform module which creates **MYSQLDB** resources on **GCP**.
-This module is an abstraction of the [terraform-google-sql for MySQL](https://github.com/terraform-google-modules/terraform-google-sql-db/tree/master/modules/mysql) by Google itsel.
+This module is an abstraction of the [terraform-google-sql for MySQL](https://github.com/terraform-google-modules/terraform-google-sql-db/tree/master/modules/mysql) by Google itself.

 ## User Stories for this module